ai2cm/fv3net/workflows/prognostic_c48_run/docs/config-usage.rst

 variables the desired tendencies and/or path storages of these variables due to physics (``_due_to_fv3_physics``) and/or ML/nudging (``_due_to_python``).

+Note that the diagnostic output named ``state_after_timestep.zarr`` is a special case;
+it can only be used to save variables that have getters in the wrapper.

 This example configures a run with stepwise tendency outputs for several variables.
 These tendencies are averaged online over 3 hour intervals before being saved.